getmaxun/maxun_docs/docs/robot/options.md

 ## 3. Duplicate

 A robot can be duplicated to extract data from pages **having the same structure**.
-Using duplication, a new robot need not be trained from scratch.
+Read in detail here: <a href="/robot/robot-duplicate">Robot Duplication. </a>

 ![Maxun Duplicate Option](duplicate_option.png)